ethereum-optimism/optimism/specs/derivation.md

 (number + hash) to the latest L1 block such that all data originating from previous blocks has been processed, and the data from that block is or has been processed.

-### Pipeline Stages

 Let's briefly describe each stage of the pipeline.

+### L1 Traversal

-In the **L1 Traversal** stage, we simply read the header of the next L1 block.
+In the *L1 Traversal* stage, we simply read the header of the next L1 block.
 In normal operations, these will be new L1 blocks as they get created, though we can also read old blocks while syncing, or in case of an L1 [re-org][g-reorg].

+### L1 Retrieval

-In the **L1 Retrieval** stage, we read the block we get from the outer stage (L1 traversal), and extract data for it.
+In the *L1 Retrieval* stage, we read the block we get from the outer stage (L1 traversal), and extract data for it.
 In particular we extract a byte string that corresponds to the concatenation of the data in all the [batcher transaction][g-batcher-transaction] belonging to the block.
 This byte stream encodes a stream of [channel frames][g-channel-frame] (see the [Batch Submission Wire Format][wire-format] section for more info).

 This frames are parsed, then grouped them per [channel][g-channel] into a structure we call the *channel bank*.

-The **Channel Buffering** stage maintains a queue of channels, in order they were first seen on chain.
-Each step looks at the first channel in the queue, and if it is *closed* or *timed out*, then we push a byte string to the next stage, encoding all the sequential frames at the start of the channel (i.e. all frames in the channel in order, until the first missing frame).

-- A channel is considered *closed* when its last frame (marked with `is_last == 1`) has been received.
-Note that this does not imply that all frames have been received!
+Some frames are ignored:

+- Frames where `frame.frame_number <= progress`, where `progress` is the number of the latest frame that was read.
+    - i.e. in case of duplicate frame, the first frame read from L1 is considered canonical.
+- Frames past the end of the channel (i.e. past the first frame marked with `frame.is_last == 1`) are ignored.
+    - These frames could still be written into the channel bank if we haven't seen the last frame yet.
+But they will never be read out from the channel bank.

+### Channel Bank

+The *Channel Bank* stage is responsible from reading from the channel bank that was written to by the L1 retrieval stage, and decompressing batches from these frames.

+In principle, we should be able to read any channel that has any number of sequential frames at the "front" of the channel (i.e. right after any frames that have been read from the bank already) and decompress batchers from them.
+(Note that if we did this, we'd need to keep partially decompressed batches around.)

+However, our current implementation doesn't support streaming decompression, so currently we have to wait until either:

+- We have received all frames in the channel (i.e. we received the last frame in the channel (`is_last == 1`) and every frame before it)
+- The channel has timed out (in which we case we read all contiguous sequential frames from the start of the channel).
-- A channel is considered to be *timed out* if its timestamp (the `timestamp`part of its `channel_id` included in every one of its frames).
+    - A channel is considered to be *timed out* if `currentL1Block > channeld_id.timestamp + CHANNEL_TIMEOUT`.
-1. L1 Traversal
-2. L1 Retrieval
-3. Channel Buffering
+        - where `currentL1Block` is the L1 block maintained by this stage, which is the latest L1 block whose frames have been added to the channel bank.

+> **TODO** There is currently `MAX_CHANNEL_BANK_SIZE`, a notion about the maximum amount of channels we can keep track
+> of.
+> - Is this a semantic detail (i.e. if the batcher opens too many frames, valid channels can be dropped?)
+> - If so, I feel **very strongly** about changing this.
+This ties us very much to the current implementation.
+> - And it doesn't feel necessary given the channel timeout - if DOS is an issue we can reduce the channel timeout.

-4. Batch Decoding
+### Batch Decoding
-5. Payload Attributes Derivation
-6. Engine Queue

-> **TODO** The channel queue is a bit weird as implemented (blocks all other channels until the first channel is closed
-> / timed out.
-Also unclear why we need to wait for channel closure.
-Maybe something to revisit?
->
-> cf. slack discussion with Proto

-In the **Batch Decoding** stage, we simply decode [batches][g-sequencer-batch] from the frames we received from the last stage.
+In the *Batch Decoding* stage, we simply decode [batches][g-sequencer-batch] from the frames we received from the last stage.

+### Payload Attributes Derivation

-In the **Payload Attributes Derivation** stage, we convert the decoded batches into instances of the [`PayloadAttributes`][g-payload-attr] structure.
+In the *Payload Attributes Derivation* stage, we convert the decoded batches into instances of the [`PayloadAttributes`][g-payload-attr] structure.
 Such a structure encodes the transactions that need to figure into a block, as well as other block inputs (timestamp, fee recipient, etc).
 Payload attributes derivation is detailed in the section [Deriving Payload Attributes section][deriving-payload-attr] below.

 If batches are missing for a given [time slot][g-time-slot], this stage generates empty batches to fill gaps.

+### Engine Queue

-In the **Engine Queue** stage, the previous derived `PayloadAttributes` structures are sent to the [execution engine][g-exec-engine] to be executed and converted into a proper L2 block.
+In the *Engine Queue* stage, the previously derived `PayloadAttributes` structures are buffered and sent to the [execution engine][g-exec-engine] to be executed and converted into a proper L2 block.

-> **NOTE**
->
-> The currently implementation uses slightly different names for each stage, respectively:
->
-> 1. L1 Traversal → `L1Traversal`
-> 2. L1 Retrieval → `L1Retrieval`
-> 3. Channel Buffering → `ChannelBank`
-> 4. Batch Decoding → `ChannelInReader`
-> 5. Payload Attributes Derivation → `BatchQueue`
-> 6. Engine Queue → `EngineQueue`
+The engine queue maintains references to two L2 blocks:

+- The [safe L2 head][g-safe-l2-head]: everything up to and including this block can be fully derived from the canonical L1 chain.
+- The [unsafe L2 head][g-unsafe-l2-head]: blocks between the safe and unsafe heads are [unsafe blocks][g-unsafe-l2-block] that have not been derived from L1.
+These blocks either come from sequencing (in sequencer mode) or from [unsafe sync][g-unsafe-sync] to the sequencer (in validator mode).

+If the unsafe head is ahead of the safe head, then [consolidation][g-consolidation] is attempted.

+During consolidation, we consider the oldest unsafe L2 block, i.e. the unsafe L2 block directly after the safe head.
+If the payload attributes match this oldest unsafe L2 block, then that block can be considered "safe" and becomes the new safe head.

+In particular, the following fields of the payload attributes are checked for equality with the block:

+- `parent_hash`
+- `timestamp`
+- `randao`
+- `transactions_list` (first length, then equality of each of the encoded transactions)

+TODO link payload attributes spec / definition

+If consolidation fails, the unsafe L2 head is reset to the safe L2 head.

 ### Resetting the Pipeline

 It is possible to reset the pipeline, for instance if we detect an L1 [re-org][g-reorg].
-Just like steps, pipeline stages are reset in reverse order and cause each stage to rollback its internal state to be congruent with later stages.

-In the case of a re-org, this means updating the state to match the new L1 head.
+For more details on this, see the [Handling L1 Re-Orgs][handling-reorgs] section.

 ------------------------------------------------------------------------------------------------------------------------